spacelift-io/user-documentation/docs/getting-started/integrate-source-code/GitHub.md

 ## Create and link a custom application

-You will need to create a GitHub application to link it to Spacelift.
-Custom integrations can only be created in GitHub Enterprise accounts.
+You will need a GitHub Enterprise account to create a custom GitHub application to link it to Spacelift.
 {% endif %}

 ### Create the GitHub application